nisha-bk/DreamScape/README.md

 MyDreamScape

-MyDreamScape is an iOS app built using Swift and SwiftUI, designed to help users record and reflect on their dreams.
-The app offers a clean interface, local storage using Realm, and intuitive navigation.
+MyDreamScape is a Swift and SwiftUI-based iOS app designed to help users record, review, and reflect on their dreams.
+With a clean interface, local data persistence using Realm, and seamless navigation, the app offers a personal dream journaling experience.

+---

-Features
+✨ Features

-Add and view dream entries

-Edit and delete saved entries
+📓 Add, view, edit, and delete dream entries

-Store data locally using Realm
+💾 Store data locally using Realm for offline access

-SwiftUI-based user interface
+🌙 Sleek SwiftUI-based user interface with Dark Mode support

-Dark mode support
+🔒 Personal journaling with local-only data storage (no cloud sync)

+---

-Requirements
+🛠 Requirements

 Xcode 14 or later